Unravelling the Complexities of the Taxation of Life Assurance Policies – Part 1

 - A “Chargeable Gain” (broadly payments out less payments in) arises; and

 - When the gain is added to the taxpayer’s total income for that tax year, it is in the higher or additional rate tax brackets.
-There are also tax consequences if the gain crosses the boundaries for considering entitlement to Age Allowance, withdrawal of Child Tax Credit, or the income limits for withdrawal of personal allowances.
+There are also tax consequences if the gain crosses the boundaries for considering entitlement to things such as the married couple’s allowance, child benefit and the income limits for withdrawal of personal allowances.
 The gain is treated as carrying a basic rate tax credit.